-- A. Off-line medical direction for trauma patients is controlled by the Treatment Protocols. - B. OLMC may override off-line medical direction.
+- A. Off-line medical direction for trauma patients is controlled by the Treatment Protocols. - B. OLMC is provided by the receiving hospital.
+OLMC may override off-line medical direction.
 Any instances where this occurs will be reported to the EMS Office.